The greater yellowlegs is a slender shorebird with a long, upturned bill and distinctive yellow or orange legs.

 The greater yellowlegs has a strong, swift flight and migrates in groups.

-During courtship, male runs in circles around female and poses while quivering upheld wings.
+During courtship, a male will run in circles around a female and pose while quivering its upheld wings.
 Pairs are thought to mate for life and take joint care of young.
 Nests are made on the ground in a shallow scrape or depression in moss or peat.
 Nests lined with dead leaves, lichens, grasses and short, thin twigs.
 Female lays one brood per season, consisting of three or four spotted eggs in a clutch.
 Incubation period lasts 23 days; chicks take 18 to 20 days to fledge.

 Blackwater National Wildlife Refuge, Cambridge, Md.